IRTF-HRPC/draft-guidelines/draft-guidelines.md

 ## Outcome Transparency

-Question(s): Are the effects of your protocol fully and easily comprehensible, including with respect to unintended consequences of protocol choices?
+Question(s): Are the effects of your protocol documented and easily comprehensible, including with respect to unintended consequences of protocol choices?

 Explanation: Certain technical choices may have unintended consequences.

 Example: Lack of authenticity may lead to lack of integrity and negative externalities, of which spam is an example.
 Lack of data that could be used for billing and accounting can lead to so-called "free" arrangements which obscure the actual costs and distribution of the costs, for example the barter arrangements that are commonly used for Internet interconnection; and the commercial exploitation of personal data for targeted advertising which is the most common funding model for the so-called "free" services such as search engines and social networks.
 Other unexpected outcomes might not be technical, but rather architectural, social or economic.
+Therefore it is of importance to document the intended outcome and other outcomes that have been considered.

 Impacts: